avajs/ava/maintaining.md

 * New features should come with tests and documentation.
 * Ensure the [contributing guidelines](.github/CONTRIBUTING.md) are followed.
-* Squash commits when merging.
+* Usually we squash commits when merging.
+Rebases may sometimes be appropriate.

 ## Experiments